esl/MongooseIM/doc/modules/mod_disco.md

 ]
 ```
 Adds extra disco information to all or chosen modules.
-New fields will be added in a manner compliant with [XEP-0157](https://xmpp.org/extensions/xep-0157.html).
+New fields will be added in a manner compliant with [XEP-0157: Contact Addresses for XMPP Services](https://xmpp.org/extensions/xep-0157.html).

 Required keys and their values for each entry: